Appliances can be set out for recycling on your city's scheduled bulky waste collection day or taken to a local scrap metal yard for recycling.

 - Contact your city service department.
 Some communities provide Freon removal or contract with a private company for the service.
 Your community will provide instructions on how to place the refrigerant-containing appliance at the curb.

 - Some communities require you to have the Freon removed from refrigerators, air conditioners and dehumidifiers prior to pick-up.
-Locally, there are companies (Smylie One Heating & Cooling and Complete Appliance Service) that will visit your home to remove the Freon and tag the item for scrap.
+Locally, there are companies (Complete Appliance Service) that will visit your home to remove the Freon and tag the item for scrap.
 There is a fee for this service.

 - Many scrap yards can remove Freon from appliances before accepting it for recycling.
 There may be a small fee.
 Check with your local scrap yard.
 Scrap yards cannot accept an appliance without the proper tagging for Freon removal.